 Here you will see a list of all the locally stored commands you have in the order they were added.
 From this screen, pressing the Blue plus sign + will create a new blank command.
 You can use the search bar to look for your command.

-You can also edit existing commands by pressing the edit icon or delete the command.
+You can also edit existing commands by pressing the edit icon , delete the command , or upload the command to the Singular Sound server for others to download